Bas Kuipers: NEC

 After a short spell in Romania with Viitorul Constanța in 2019, where he won the Romanian Cup and Romanian Super Cup, appearing in both matches, Kuipers returned to Holland in August 2019 signing for NEC in the Eerste Divisie on an initial trial.
 After a successful trial, Kuipers signed a one-year contract with NEC with the option for a further year.
 He played as a starter on left back during the 2019–20 season, but did not receive a contract extension and left the club as a free agent.

 Go Ahead Eagles

 On 6 July 2020, Kuipers signed a two-year contract with Go Ahead Eagles.
 He scored the crucial goal as Go Ahead Eagles defeated Excelsior 1–0 to secure promotion to the Eredivisie on 12 May 2021.

 Twente

 On 28 May 2024, Kuipers joined Twente on a four-season contract, beginning in the 2024–25 season.

+Arouca (loan)

+On 1 January 2026, after struggling for significant game-time during the first half of the 2025–26 campaign for Twente, Kuipers was sent on loan to Primeira Liga club Arouca until the end of the season.

+Sparta Rotterdam

+On 24 June 2026, Kuipers moved to Sparta Rotterdam on a two-year deal.